Your Personal Tax Accountant

 So you’re all set up and ready to rock and roll, what next?

 The UK tax year runs to 5 April and the deadline to file your return is 31 January the following year.
-For example, for the tax year ended 5 April 2021, the filing deadline is 31 January 2022.
+For example, for the tax year ending 5 April 2023, the filing deadline is 31 January 2024.

-You also need to pay all taxes owed for 5 April 2021 by 31 January 2022, plus your first payment on account (if required) for 2022.
-The second payment on account falls due by 31 July 2022.
+You also need to pay all taxes owed for 5 April 2023 by 31 January 2024, plus your first payment on account (if required) for 2024.
+The second payment on the account falls due by 31 July 2022.

 5. Payments on Account

 You’ve read point 4 above and are panicking about payments on account now aren’t you?
 Don’t worry, we’re one step ahead.
 If you want the technical explanation, have a look here https://www.gov.uk/understand-self-assessment-bill/payments-on-account

 Otherwise, payments on account works like this: